-By analyzing case filing patterns and trends, the Ohio Supreme Court attempts to assist in the efficient administration of justice at all levels of the judiciary.
-We do not, however, examine or analyze larger social and governmental trends that may contribute to or influence changes in case filing volumes.
+By analyzing case-filing patterns and long-term trends, the Ohio Supreme Court attempts to assist in the efficient administration of justice at all levels of the judiciary.
+However, we do not examine or analyze larger social and governmental trends that may contribute to or influence changes in case-filing volumes.